cchanxzy/react-currency-input-field/README.md

 // ₹5,00,000
 ```

-## v3.0.0 Release Notes

-### Breaking Changes

-- :warning: `onChange` renamed to `onValueChange` :warning:
-- `onBlurValue` has been removed.
-- `turnOffAbbreviations` renamed to `disableAbbreviations`.
-- `turnOffSeparators` renamed to `disableGroupSeparators`.
-- `precision` renamed to `decimalScale`

-### Improvements in v3

-- [Intl locale config](#intl-locale-config) can be passed in. _Please note: formatting where the currency symbol is placed after the value like a suffix eg. (1 234,56 €) might cause problems, this is still in development._
-- Group separator will default to browser locale if not specified.
-- Can pass `ref` to the component.
-- `onChange` and `onBlur` functions can be passed in and will be called with original event.

-### Reasoning

-As this component grew in usage, I started getting more bug reports and feature requests.
-That wasn't a problem though, because I was always happy to fix any bugs and implement any features if I could.

-However, this meant sometimes I was a bit trigger happy, and didn't always think about how the different options interacted with each other.
-I found that it was getting a bit convoluted for my liking, and choices I had made earlier in development, now seemed like it could be improved.

-Therefore, I took the opportunity of v3 to do a bit of tidying up for the component, in order to make it more future proof and intuitive to use.

-I apologize if any of the changes cause new bugs or issues.
-Please let me know and I will fix asap.

 ## Issues

 Feel free to raise an issue on Github if you find a bug or have a feature request.